Documentation

 First-Time Setup

-1. Connect to WiFi network: FPVGate_XXXX
+1. Connect to WiFi network: FPVGate (v1.6.1+) or FPVGate_XXXX

 2. Password: fpvgate1

-3. Open browser to: http://fpvgate.local or http://192.168.4.1
+3. Open browser to: http://fpvgate.local (all devices now use this simplified hostname)

 4. Go to Configuration → Set your VTx frequency